-On this day in 1944, Supreme Allied Commander General Dwight D. Eisenhower gives the go-ahead for the largest amphibious military operation in history: Operation Overlord, the Allied invasion of northern France, commonly known as D-Day.
+On June 6, 1944, Supreme Allied Commander General Dwight D. Eisenhower gives the go-ahead for the largest amphibious military operation in history: Operation Overlord, the Allied invasion of northern France, commonly known as D-Day.

 By daybreak, 18,000 British and American parachutists were already on the ground.
 An additional 13,000 aircraft were mobilized to provide air cover and support for the invasion.
 At 6:30 a.m., American troops came ashore at Utah and Omaha beaches.